The Strangers (2008 film): Inspiration

-According to production notes and subsequent interviews, the film was inspired by true events from Bertino's childhood: Bertino explains:
+According to production notes and subsequent interviews, the film was inspired by true events from Bertino's childhood: Bertino explains: "As a kid, I lived in a house on a street in the middle of nowhere.
+One night, while our parents were out, somebody knocked on the front door and my little sister answered it.
+At the door were some people asking for somebody who didn't live there.
+We later found out that these people were knocking on doors in the area and, if no one was home, breaking into the houses."

-In interviews, Bertino stated he was "very impressed" with some of the theories circulating on the Internet about the "true events" the movie is allegedly based on, but said that his main inspiration was the true crime book Helter Skelter, which is about the Manson Family murders; some journalists speculated that the film was also inspired by the unsolved Keddie Cabin Murders of 1981 that occurred in a small vacation community in California's Sierra Nevada.
+In interviews, Bertino stated he was "very impressed" with some of the theories circulating on the Internet about the "true events" the movie is allegedly based on, but said that his main inspiration was the true crime book Helter Skelter, which is about the Manson Family murders; some journalists speculated that the film was also inspired by the unsolved 1981 Keddie cabin murders that occurred in a small vacation community in California's Sierra Nevada.
 The film's premise has been compared by some film critics to the French horror film Them, released two years earlier, which also features a couple terrorized by strangers in their remote home.

-Bertino entered the screenplay for The Strangers into a screenwriting contest, after which he sold its directorial rights to Universal Pictures.